adriansteffan/adriansteffan/README.md

 I develop software in the 🧠 psychology field!

-Currently, I am researching eye-tracking for infants with [ManyBabies](https://manybabies.github.io/).
+Currently, I am researching eye-tracking for infants with Stanford's [ManyBabies](https://manybabies.github.io/) and [Peekbank]([https://manybabies.github.io/](https://github.com/peekbank)).

-I'm also working on <a target="_blank" href="https://draw.study">draw.study</a>, an online platform that teaches concepts using digital drawing exercises.
+I'm also working on <a target="_blank" href="https://draw.study">draw.study</a>, an online platform that teaches topics like neuroanatomy using digital drawing exercises.
 Check out the webapp on your tablet or on Instagram <a target="_blank" href="https://www.instagram.com/drawstudyapp/">@drawstudyapp!</a> 🙂

-You can check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I host study resources for my psychology degree.
+You can also check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I host study resources for my psychology degree.

 If you have an interesting project in mind or just want to have a chat, hit me up on my socials or send me an <a href="mailto:adrian.steffan@hotmail.de" target="_blank">e-mail</a>!